LiaScript/docs/README.md

       {{1}}
 > There is one difference by using the `style` parameter. `style` is used format
 > the output with inline CSS.
-But some formattings also contain a `style`
+But some formatting also contain a `style`
 > parameter.
 In order to don't mess up with styles you have to use `localeStyle`
 > to set the locale language formatting style ;)